 The web site, designed by a diverse group of NHTSA staff, recognizes that motor vehicle crashes are the leading cause of death in the given age ranges: Hispanic (ages 1-44), African American (ages 1-14), Asian American (ages 1-24) and American Indian (ages 1-44).

-visitors may order publications and other materials directly from
+In addition, visitors may order publications and other materials directly from the web site.

 NEW HIGHWAY SAFETY CAMPAIGN TARGETS HISPANICS